Alexander Kahn

-Alexander Kahn (May 31, 1881 – March 11, 1962) was an American lawyer and newspaper publisher.
+Alexander Kahn (May 31, 1881 – March 11, 1962) was an American lawyer and newspaper publisher who was general manager of The Jewish Daily Forward from 1939 to 1962.

 Early life and education

-Kahn was born on May 31, 1881 in Smolensk, Russia, the son of Solomon and B. Lena Ben Zionoff.
+Kahn was born on May 31, 1881, in Smolensk, Russia, the son of Solomon and B. Lena Ben Zionoff.
 He immigrated to America in 1893.

-In 1903, Kahn graduated from New York University School of Law with an LL.B. and was admitted to the bar.
+In 1903, Kahn graduated from New York University School of Law (NYU Law) with an LL.B. and was admitted to the bar.

-Law practice
+Career

-From 1903 to 1905, he was an assistant to a faculty member of the law school.
+From 1903 to 1905, he was an assistant to a faculty member at NYU Law.
 He began practicing law in 1905.

-Community work

-From 1916 to 1918, he was chairman of the People's Relief Committee, which raised seven million dollars for war sufferers.
+From 1916 to 1918, he was chairman of the People's Relief Committee, which raised $7 million for war sufferers.
 In 1919, he became a member of the executive board of the Hebrew Sheltering and Immigrant Aid Society of America.
 In 1929, he was appointed a non-Zionist representative of the administration committee of the American representative of the Jewish Agency for Palestine.
 He was also a vice-chairman of the American Jewish Joint Distribution Committee and a director of the American Jewish Joint Agricultural Corporation and the American Society for Jewish Farm Settlements in Russia.
 He was also a director of the Workmen's Circle and a corporation officer of the WEVD radio station.